AndrewSav/semaphore-docker/README.md

 Note that if you are using `semaphore setup` the generated config will be written inside the container, so you will have to map the directory you are writing it to, or use `docker cp` command to get the result out.
 Also node that the `/home/semaphore/config.json` may be in use and not writable, if the Semaphore server is running.

-For troubleshooting purposes, if your container stops to quick and you do not have time to exec into it uncoment the following line in `docker-compose.yaml`:
+For troubleshooting purposes, if your container stops too quickly and you do not have time to exec into it uncoment the following line in `docker-compose.yaml`:

 ```
 #command: ["sh","-c","sleep 999999"]